fcboucher/BBMV/FAQ-Troubleshooting.md

 Wayne P. Maddison has showed us that trait evolution and diversification should be estimated jointly.
 Latter on Rich G. Fitzjohn has developped the R diversitree package to do it.
 The *FPK* model suffers from this issue exactly as other tait evolution models do.

-Since we use a discretization procedure to fit the likelihood of the *FPK* model, it is possinble to use the machinery of diversitrees's *MuSSE* framework to jointly estimate trait evolution and trait-dependent diversification.
+Since we use a discretization procedure to fit the likelihood of the *FPK* model, it is possible to use the machinery of diversitrees's *MuSSE* framework to jointly estimate trait evolution and trait-dependent diversification.
 This is one of my plans in the mid-term, but feel free to experiment with it!